raspberrypilearning/guess-the-flag/en/step_11.md

 ![Change to broadcast](images/change-to-broadcast.png)

-+ After the code where you check the answer, add another copy of the broadcast block to start a new round
++ After the code where you check the answer, add another copy of the broadcast block to start a new round after an answer has been given

 + Press the green flag to test your code.
 Click on a flag to play a round.
 You will notice that the next round does not get set up properly.